Slamy/Wiki_MiSTer/Secondary-SD-card.md

 **CoreID** is the name you see in core's OSD.
 For example, for Atari 800 core, the auto mounted name will be Atari800.vhd

-## How to use Secondary SD card and VHD:
+## How to use Secondary SD card and VHD
 VHD file has priority over a real secondary SD card if mounted.
 Unmount the VHD (press BACKSPACE while choosing VHD file in OSD) in order to use the Secondary SD card.